flaviagt/recipe_datascience_project/README.md

 ### 2D) Interesting Aggregates
 Column to be grouped by is `contributor_id`\
 **TABLE**
-Even from the head of the table, it is seen that there is a lot of variety in teh number of total recipes that a contributor uploads.
+Even from the head of the table, it is seen that there is a lot of variety in the number of total recipes that a contributor uploads.
 Can be over 100 or as little as 1, where the ratings are also generall above 4.

 ## Assessment of Missingness
 These are the columns in the dataset with missing values: